← All posts

 June 15 - the 462 GB move that took 0.09 seconds, and two review tools

-This was a four-arc day — a storage trick that saved hours, a backup that nearly tripped over itself, and two interactive review tools.
-The throughline: do the irreversible things slowly and the reversible things fast.
+The thing that clicked today: do the irreversible things slowly and the reversible things fast.
+This was a four-arc day: a storage trick that saved hours, a backup that nearly tripped over itself, and two interactive review tools.

-With candidates and protected sets sorted, I needed to actually decide.
-So I built an interactive browser tool: stdlib-only, decisions written to a separate database, three states (keep / cut / undecided), and — the part I care most about — nothing is ever deleted.
+An interactive browser tool for deciding what to keep: no outside libraries, decisions written to a separate database, three states (keep / cut / undecided), and, the part I care most about, nothing is ever deleted.
 A "cut" only adds an ID to an exported list.
-I reorganized it from a rule-bucket grid into a time-based view (month → week → day) with a swipe-to-decide focus mode and a warm "darkroom" skin, leading each item with when and where it was taken, because for personal photos that's the real keep/cut anchor.
+I reorganized it from a grid of rule buckets into a time-based view (month, week, day) with a swipe-to-decide focus mode and a warm "darkroom" skin, leading each item with when and where it was taken, because for personal photos that's the real keep/cut anchor.
 Full-resolution originals stay on my home network; only thumbnails go over the public path.

 Then a sibling tool for reviewing the entire library day by day.
 The key adaptation for ~91,000 items is a "mark the rest of this day kept" sweep: you swipe-cut the few you want gone, then one tap closes the day.
 Thumbnails generate on demand as you open each day (no pre-rendering 91k of them) into a shared cache, so overlapping items are free.